• Skip to primary navigation

 The good news is that a simple router reboot will get rid of the worm, and turning off any remote-administration feature in your router’s settings will prevent the worm from being able to attack in the first place.
 Many routers have remote administration activated by default.

-So far, only Linksys’ “E” product line, which includes the E900, E2000, E3200 and E4200 models, has been shown to be affected.
+So far, only Linksys’ “E” product line, which includes the E900, E2000, E3200, and E4200 models, has been shown to be affected.
 Devices that have upgraded to the latest firmware, 2.0.06, should be safe, but some earlier models whose support has expired, such as the E1000, can’t get that upgrade.

 Click Here for More on Linksys Worm

-Filed Under: Tech Support Blog Tagged With: cyber-crime, internet security, malware, security, wireless network, wireless router, worm
+Filed Under: Tech Support Blog Tagged With: Cyber Crime, internet security, malware, security, wireless network, wireless router, worm

 Primary Sidebar